Fresh-faced London gears up for Fashion week

 The direct value of the UK fashion industry to the British economy is 21 billion pounds.

-The event will add new elements alongside womenswear, including a new fine jewelry initiative where 10 selected jewelers will display their autumn/winter 2012 collections.
+The event will add new elements alongside womenswear, including a new fine jewellery initiative where 10 selected jewellers will display their autumn/winter 2012 collections.
 Five headwear designers will also showcase their designs as part of this season's exhibition.

 Friday's shows kick off with Preen, PPQ and the Central St Martins MA show, where many of the top British designers like McQueen and McCartney showcased their first designs before becoming international fashion stars.